Mark Elliott (voice-over artist): Career

 In 1979, Elliott became the principal voice of CBS's on-air promotions, his first work being promos for The Bad News Bears.
 At one point during this assignment, Elliott performed for a promo that bizarrely juxtaposed the teen series California Fever with the made-for-TV thriller film Death Car on the Freeway.
 This promo proved to be a display of Elliott's versatility and granted him more work at CBS.
 During this period, Elliott voiced over the trailer for the 1981 British sports film Chariots of Fire and the promo for the 1983 series finale of M*A*S*H; Elliott retrospectively deemed these to be his proudest moments in his voice-over career.
 By 1985, Elliott branched out to become a co-owner of a Los Angeles restaurant, a record company, and a small lingerie company.

-Elliott's long-term association with The Walt Disney Company began in 1977 when the company's in-house trailer producer Craig Murray hired Elliott to provide the voice-over for a theatrical re-release of Cinderella.
+Elliott's long-term association with The Walt Disney Company began in 1977 when the company's in-house trailer producer Craig Murray hired Elliott to provide the voice-over for a re-release of Cinderella.
 From that point, he would provide several voice-overs for Disney's theatrical trailers, previews and home entertainment release bumpers, as well as narrate the anthology series The Magical World of Disney.
 Reflecting on his role as "the voice of Disney", Elliott regarded it as "a wonderful touchstone for my career", adding that "If that's the identity that I carry with me for the rest of my life, I wouldn't have it any other way".